Faieto: Churches

-In 1930 additional renovations were carried out inside the church and in 1937 frescoes on the ceiling were restored to their original beauty.
-The main altar as well as the balusters are constructed of granite, obviously a quite arduous and painstaking undertaking.
-The heavy building materials had to be transported in pieces on the backs of mules from Valle San Giovanni as no roads capable of being navigated by a carriage existed at that time.
-Above the front of the church, in an open bell tower, are found two church bells of differing dimensions.
-The smaller of the two was recast in 1890.
+In 1930s renovations were carried out inside the church, and in 1937 frescoes on the ceiling were restored to their original beauty.
+The main altar and balusters are constructed of granite, an arduous undertaking, since the heavy building materials had to be transported in pieces on the backs of mules from Valle San Giovanni as no paved roads existed at that time.
+Above the front of the church, in an open bell tower, are two church bells of differing dimensions; the smaller of the two was recast in 1890.

+As of 2024, the church, also known as Chiesa Sant'Andrea Apostolo, or in English, the Church of St. Andrew the Apostle, is still an active Roman Catholic Latin Rite parish in the Diocese of Teramo-Atri.
+Traditionalist Catholics criticized the local bishop, who refused to allow the Tridentine mass to be heard in the parish.

+Culinary traditions

+Faieto is famous for its cuisine and culinary traditions.
+There is an annual chestnut cooking festival in October.